John Thune: Personal life

-Thune is an evangelical Christian.
-He married Kimberley Weems of Doland, South Dakota in 1984.
-The Thunes have two daughters.
-As of 2018, they had five grandchildren.
+Thune is an evangelical Christian, and has been to married Kimberley Weems of Doland, South Dakota, since 1984.
+They have two daughters and, as of 2025, six grandchildren.

 Thune is physically active and has frequently competed in running events.
 A 2012 Runner's World Magazine feature called Thune "the fastest man in Congress since 2009."

 Thune is a fan of the bands Styx, Journey, Boston, and the Doobie Brothers.